tannerjared/MRI_Guide/preprocessing_acpcdetect.md

 ---------------------------------------

-The preprocessing_acpcdetect program is a great program for aligning the anterior commissure and posterior commissure along the same horizontal line in sagittal view:
+The acpcdetect program is a great program for aligning the anterior commissure and posterior commissure along the same horizontal line in sagittal view:

 ![](http://classconnection.s3.amazonaws.com/925/flashcards/1329925/png/2011-08-13_23271313318867635-1425D8484BE3E3AD7B8.png)